Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction

-Following, we conduct an exploratory experiment\footnote{The following experiment was conducted under approval of review number 395/19 S of the Ethics Commission of Technical University of Munich (TUM).} which models the defined human and environmental condition.
-By applying a social signal coding scheme, we observe IMO for different $v_r$ and $d_h$.
-Resulting, we generate a risk matrix for IMO and expectation curve and embed it to the robot motion generation.
+This section covers the experimental observation of human IMO in a common HRI scenario.
+We first describe the experimental design and procedure.
+Then, the social signal coding for the IMO evaluation is explained.
+Finally, we provide results on the coder reliability for the social signal analysis.
+Our experiments were conducted under the approval of the Ethics Commission of Technical University of Munich (TUM) under review no. 395/19 S.

-\subsection{Experimental procedure and design}
+\subsection{Experimental Procedure and Design}

-The experimental setup introduced in \cite{Kirschner_2021_ps} is used.
-The set-up is depicted in Fig. \ref{fig:exp_proc}, consisting of a robot manipulator that is mounted on a table, a PC, a camera, which captures the human upper body and face, a tablet placed on a mounting at $\SI{0.44}{m}$ distance from the robot base in y-direction and a standing-chair, which ensures that all participants' heads are positioned at approximately the same height in relation to the robot start configuration; see Fig. \ref{fig:exp_proc}a).
+The experimental setup introduced in \cite{Kirschner_2021_ps} is used; see Fig. \ref{fig:exp_proc}.
+It consists of a Franka Emika Panda robot manipulator that is mounted on a table, a PC, a camera that captures the human upper body and face, a tablet placed at $\SI{0.44}{m}$ distance from the robot base in the y-direction, and a standing-chair that ensures all participants' heads are positioned at the same height; see Fig. \ref{fig:exp_proc} a).

-To consider scenarios with few expected IMO a first set of the experiment is defined using $\SI{0.25}{m/s}$ as safe velocity applied as general safety limit for teach-in functions of collaborative robots.
-For a second set the maximum velocities achieved for the corresponding travelling distances are chosen.
-Table \ref{tab:exp} summarizes the study design.
-The human-robot distance is defined such that IM may occur, starting with the maximum distance $d_\mathrm{h6} = \SI{0.25}{m}$ which is still perceived as comfortable from more than \SI{25}{\%} of participants in \cite{Walters_2005} and decreasing to $d_\mathrm{h1}=\SI{0}{m}$ in steps of $\Delta d_\mathrm{h} = \SI{0.05}{m}$.
+We conduct two sets of experiments, which are summarized in Tab. \ref{tab:exp}.
+In both sets, equally spaced robot-human distances in the range \SI{0}{m} to \SI{0.25}{m} were selected.
+In the first set, the robot velocity is set to \SI{0.25}{m/s}, which is the current velocity limit for safe teach-in according to ISO/TS 15066:2016.
+In the second set, both the velocity (\SI{0.55}{}--\SI{1}{m/s}) and the distance are varied.